Newborn Metabolic Screening

 There is no national standard for metabolic screening programs.
 Each state sets its own rules.
 You can rest assured, though, that these tests will not harm your baby.
 Most of them need just a few drops of blood taken from the baby's heel before your baby is discharged from the hospital.

-This blood sample is then sent to a lab, where it is screened for many disorders at once.
-Besides PKU and hypothyroidism, other common metabolic disorders looked for in a newborn screening are galactosemia, sickle cell disease, cystic fibrosis, and toxoplasmosis.
+This blood sample is then sent to a lab where it's screened for many disorders at once.
+Besides PKU and hypothyroidism, other common metabolic disorders looked for in a newborn screening are:

 In some states, the healthcare providers may request that your baby be screened a second time.
 This second testing usually happens about 2 weeks after birth during a follow-up appointment with your healthcare provider.